 - 20.1 CSIRO Traineeships including Apprenticeships apply to individuals undertaking structured on the job training together with accredited courses of study.
-All designated Traineeship positions will detail required levels of attainment and be designed to develop the competencies and performance standards required for one of the classification levels detailed in Schedule 6 (Classification Level Descriptors). - 20.2 The remuneration of individuals designated as CSIRO Trainees or Apprentices will be a percentage of the salary appropriate to the classification level referred to in clause 20.3.
+All designated Traineeship positions will detail required levels of attainment and be designed to develop the competencies and performance standards required for one of the classification levels detailed in Schedule 5 (Classification Level Descriptors). - 20.2 The remuneration of individuals designated as CSIRO Trainees or Apprentices will be a percentage of the salary appropriate to the classification level referred to in clause 20.3.
 The percentage will be determined on the basis of the level of attainment measured against the previously agreed training objectives.
-Acceptable levels of attainment are required in both education and application of outcomes to work. - 20.3 An individual undertaking a training program, which is structured to provide one or more levels of attainment, will be entitled to payment at a rate calculated by applying one of the following percentages to the salary determined in accordance with clause 20.2:
+Acceptable levels of attainment are required in both education and application of outcomes to work.

+20.3 An individual undertaking a training program, which is structured to provide one or more levels of attainment, will be entitled to payment at a rate calculated by applying one of the following percentages to the salary determined in accordance with clause 20.2:

 (a) One level of attainment:

 Level 1 (commencing salary) 50%

 (b) Two levels of attainment:

 Level 1 (commencing salary) 50%

 Level 2 75%

-(c) Three levels of attainment:
+(C) Three levels of attainment:

-(c) Three levels of attainment: Level 1 (commencing salary) 50%
+Level 1 (commencing salary) 50%

-(c) 50% 70%
+Level 2 70%

+Level 3 90%

+(d) Four levels of attainment:

+Level 1 (commencing salary) 50%

+Level 2 62.5%

+Level 3 75%

+Level 4 90%

+(e) Four levels of attainment: Apprenticeship:

-(c) Level 1 (commencing salary)
+Level 1 (commencing salary) 50% of CSOF Level 2.5

+Level 2 62.5% of CSOF Level 2.5

+Level 3 75% of CSOF Level 2.5